 Note: paracetamol and ibuprofen are not classed as cough and cold medicines and can still be given to children.

 What about antibiotic medicines?

 Antibiotics are not usually advised if you are normally in good health.
 Your immune system can usually clear the infection.
 Antibiotics do not kill viruses.
 Even if a germ (bacterium) is the cause, antibiotics usually do little to speed up recovery of an acute bronchitis.
-Antibiotics may even make symptoms worse, as some people develop side-effects such as diarrhoea, feeling sick (nausea) and rashes.
+Antibiotics may even make symptoms worse, as some people develop side-effects such as loose or watery stools (diarrhoea), feeling sick (nausea) and rashes.
 Antibiotics may be prescribed if you become more unwell, or if you already have an ongoing (chronic) lung disease.
 They may also be prescribed if a complication develops such as pneumonia - but this is unlikely to occur if you are otherwise healthy.

 What symptoms should I look out for?

 Acute bronchitis usually clears without complications.
 Occasionally, the infection travels to the lung tissue to cause pneumonia.
 Consult a doctor if any of the following occur: